PerformanC/contributing/README.md

 - [License](#license)
   - [Licenses](#licenses)

+## Security Policy

+To ensure proper security of all PerformanC projects, please follow the [Security Policy](SECURITY.md), documenting the security guidelines and procedures.

 ## Code of Conduct

-For assuring a welcoming community, please read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).
-If you have any questions or concerns, please contact The PerformanC Organization: performancorg@gmail.com.
+Any PerformanC contributor must follow the [Code of Conduct](CODE_OF_CONDUCT.md), allowing better communication and collaboration between the community.

 ## Syntax